pivotal-cf/docs-aws-services/creating.html.md.erb.md

 To create an SQS queue, use `cf create-service` to create an instance of `aws-sqs` with or without custom settings.

-To create an SQS bucket without custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
+To create an SQS bucket without custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE`.
 The following example creates an instance named `queue1` with the `standard` plan:
 <pre class="terminal">$ cf create-service aws-sqs standard queue1
 </pre>

 <p class="note"><strong>Note</strong>: SQS queue instances use default region and property settings configured by the PCF operator during the installation of the Service Broker for AWS.</p>

-To create an SQS queue with custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE` with the `-c` flag.
+To create an SQS queue with custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE` with the `-c` flag.
 For instance, you can use custom settings to create a queue with a specific name and maximum message size.
 The following example creates a queue named "kb-queue" with a 1kb max message size:

     cf cs aws-sqs standard kbqueue -c '{ "CreateQueue": {  "QueueName": "kb-queue", "Attributes": { "MaximumMessageSize": "1024"} } }'